 I remember working with one church that was relatively young.
-As I consulted with them we listed out on a white board all the missions projects in which they were involved.
-There were 25 different places they were “on mission”.
+As I consulted with them, we listed out on a white board all the missions projects in which they were involved.
+There were twenty-five different places where they were “on mission.”
 They certainly had some mission awareness.
-They definitely had a “choose-your-adventure” list of mission activity.
+They definitely had a “choose your adventure” list of mission activity.
 But only a handful of church members were involved.
 They weren’t seeing the big picture.

 But is that the goal?
 More importantly, is that how church leaders “equip the saints for the work of ministry” (Ephesians 4:12)?
 From my experience as a church planter, I believe that leaders must make a choice—either to settle for a successful program or to work toward a compelling vision that envelopes all God’s people.
 I’ve done both, and I advocate for the latter.

 Throughout the rest of this series, we’re going to show you how to do it.